Writer

 June 2025

 "Sheep."
 Nicolaes Pietersz Berchem.
-National Gallery of Art.
-Public Domain.
+Courtesy National Gallery of Art, Washington

 The flock and their shepherds were halfway to the Christmas-feast when the coyotl trotted out of the late afternoon haze and onto the old motorway.
 Low and slinky, they fanned out around the lead rams and Samuel, who was standing point of balance to push the flock forward.
 He called back to warn Min, his apprentice and granddaughter.